Study of decoherence in radial local phonon hopping within trapped-ion string: Acknowledgments

 \section{Acknowledgments}

-This work was supported by the Ministry of Education, Culture, Sports, Science and Technology (MEXT) Quantum Leap Flagship Program (MEXT Q-LEAP) (grant number JPMXS0118067477) and the Japan Science and Technology Agency Moonshot Research and Development program (grant number JPMJMS2063).
+We wish to thank S. Kume and R. Ohira for their contributions to this study in its early stage.
+This work was supported by the Ministry of Education, Culture, Sports, Science and Technology (MEXT) Quantum Leap Flagship Program (MEXT Q-LEAP) (grant number JPMXS0118067477) and the Japan Science and Technology Agency Moonshot Research and Development Program (grant number JPMJMS2063).